ranon-rat/zombiesArduinoGame/README.md

   <img width=500 src="https://parzibyte.me/blog/wp-content/uploads/2018/02/Conexi%C3%B3nArduinoMEGA_bb.png">

-then of that you need to upload the sketch ,and open the serial for start to play
+then of that you need to upload the sketch ,and open the serial for start to playing

  # finally result